Club HoLA - Hour of Latino Awareness

 Many students also become part of a study abroad opportunity in Chile, which is organized each summer.

-Participants use bilingual children’s literature to build language and cultural knowledge.
+Participants use bilingual children’s literature, games, and videos to build language and cultural knowledge.
 To help teacher candidates begin building their teaching libraries, each participant leaves the final session with some of the books used.

 No prior Spanish experience is necessary.